weenie-walker-games/achievements/README.md

 - Refactor the achievement code to eliminate duplicative achievement code
 - Find sounds with a license that allows for distribution to include in project
 - Implement the follow-up to the LevelComplete Achievement where it switches to the next scene
+- Decide whether the time based achievement will be a single try to collect or allow multiple tries; currently set to multiple tries with randomized spawn location for the item to be found